Check out our guide to the Coolest Camping on the North Yorkshire Coast.

-Broadings Farm, a working sheep farm situated on the edge of the North Yorkshire moors, is just one mile from the centre of Whitby and offers 50 pitches for tents.
+Broadings Farm, a working sheep farm situated on the edge of the North York Moors, is just one mile from the centre of Whitby and offers 50 pitches for tents.
 The views here are stunning – you can see right across the Esk Valley – and you are close to all of the attractions that the award-winning town of Whitby has to offer.

 Manor House Farm is a fabulously peaceful old dairy farm with no on-site bar or shop, that is renowned for offering tranquil camping facilities.
 Located within a few minutes’ walk of the Cleveland Way, walkers can take their time walking north towards Whitby and beyond, or down towards Robin Hood’s Bay.
 Also close by is the disused railway between Whitby and Scarborough known as the Cinder Track.
 This is great for cycling and you can hire a bike locally to enjoy this interesting route at your leisure.

 Another fantastic location for camping near Whitby is Robin Hood’s Bay – home to sandy, family-friendly beaches, coastal walks, countryside cycle paths and plenty of activities for both couples and families to enjoy.
 Situated just above the bay is the Bay Ness Farm campsite offering gorgeous panoramic views of the sea and coastline.
 This ‘back to basics’ site offers an authentic camping experience and a relaxed atmosphere.
 You can walk to the bay and its local shops and tea rooms in a picturesque 30 minutes.